Active stop and go motion: a strategy to improve spatial exploration and survival: Abstract

 \section{Abstract}

-We consider active Brownian particles switching between run and stop states.
-Such intermittent dynamics are ubiquitous at all scales, from bacteria to animals and in artificial active systems.
-We provide exact solutions for their transport properties, e.g., velocity autocorrelations and diffusion coefficients.
-The spread of particles depends on minute details, such as if the memory of active orientation is retained across a stop event.
-We predict dynamic schemes maximizing the effective diffusivity, potentially utilized by active agents for better access to distributed food.
+We consider active Brownian particles that intermittently switch between active and inactive states.
+Such behavior is ubiquitous at all scales, from bacteria to animals and in artificial active systems.
+We derive exact expressions for key transport properties, including velocity autocorrelations and diffusion coefficients, and demonstrate that particle dispersion is highly sensitive to minute details, such as whether the memory of active orientation is retained across a stop event.
+Extending the model to include minimal metabolic dynamics, we show that the average survival time of the particle is maximized at (i)~an optimal stopping frequency and (ii)~a non-trivial optimal diffusivity, which itself depends on the stopping frequency.

 In most animal systems, active motion is not a continuous process but an intermittent one.
 Individuals move actively for a while before they pause and move again, restarting the cycle~\cite{kramer2001behavioral}.
 Intermittent active locomotion is often related to different ethological phases, such as moving in search of food or stopping to rest~\cite{nathan2008movement}.
 Stop-and-go (S-\&-G) motion is also observed at the group level, with all group members moving and stopping in a synchronized fashion~\cite{tunstrom2013collective, trillmich2004coordination, ariel2014individual, gomez2022intermittent}.
 Intermittent motility patterns are even observed at a microscopic scale.
-The near-surface swimming bacteria such as enterohemorrhagic {\it E. coli} perform S-\&-G motion~\cite{perez2019bacteria}.
+The near-surface swimming bacteria, such as enterohemorrhagic {\it E. coli} perform S-\&-G motion~\cite{perez2019bacteria}.
 The locomotion of gliding bacteria such as myxobacteria displays run and stop phases with ``stick-and-slip" statistics~\cite{gibiansky2013earthquake}.
 S-\&-G motion is also observed in active colloid systems subjected to an AC field~\cite{karani2019tuning, pradillo2019quincke}.
 Despite the experimental relevance of S-\&-G motion, the large majority of active models have considered that particles are permanently active, i.e., their self-propulsion is always switched on~\cite{Romanczuk2012}.